acheeseye/ai-playing-checkers/README.md

 - The data is stored by rows and each row is denoted by a unsigned short (16-bit) and the first 4 bits are not used.
 For example, the decimal value `1170` is `0000010010010010` in binary, and is broken up into `0000` `010` `010` `010` `010` where the 3-bit sections represent the piece type (in the table above).
 - I am unsure if storing them as binary/hex will cost less memory, please alter accordingly if you please.
 - `NNNodes` objects now use a new sigmoid function for processing inputs.
 This allows for the range of inputs/output to be in the range of -1 and 1.
-- [ ] TODO: Create class `connectors` that take an input and apply a weight and bias to it accordingly.
+- [x] TODO: Create class `connectors` that take an input and apply a weight and bias to it accordingly.
-- [ ] TODO: Contemplate if `connectors` need to be a class or if this should be internally handled by the `NNNodes` objects.
+- [x] TODO: Contemplate if `connectors` need to be a class or if this should be internally handled by the `NNNodes` objects.
 - [ ] TODO: Do some timing optimizations (simplified sigmoid calculation?).
 - - [This](http://www.meta-calculator.com/?panel-102-graph&data-bounds-xMin=-8&data-bounds-xMax=8&data-bounds-yMin=-11&data-bounds-yMax=11&data-equations-0=%22y%3D1%2F(1%20%2B%20e%5E(-x))%22&data-equations-1=%22y%3D(0.5*(x%2F1%2Bx))%2B0.5%22&data-rand=undefined&data-hideGrid=false) graph page (click add equations and add the two the plot it I think) shows the difference between the sigmoid function and the "faster and approximated" function mentioned [here](https://stackoverflow.com/questions/10732027/fast-sigmoid-algorithm) by Nosyara.
 I don't believe it will be a useful approximation.
+### Version 5.2
+- New class `Connector` with randomized weights.
+- Each `NNNodes` in the `NeuralNetwork` has the correct amount of `Connectors` to the next layer.
+- `Connectors` generate randomized values correctly.
+- Working on reading game data for function `NeuralNetwork::board_evaluation`.
+- [ ] Somehow parse the ugly bullshit I've created as compressed game data OR
+- [ ] Write new function to store game data with 32 numbers per game move and read that file instead.
+- [ ] TODO: Instead of defaulting `Connectors` to next layer only, allow user to pass in `layer_id` for diversified connection.
 # Non-Version Related Comments
 - [x] Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 (1/24, JH)
 - [ ] ~~Currently working on implementing king transformations/movements.~~ (1/25, JH)